emqx/emqx-tutorial/faq/faq_en.md

 listener.tcp.external.rate_limit = 1024,4096
 ```

-## Q: What is offf-line message?
+## Q: What is off-line message?

-A: Usually an MQTT client receivces messages only when it is connected to an EMQ X, if this client is off-line, it will not receive messages.
-But if a client has a fixed ClientID, and it connects to the broker with clean_seesion = false, the broker will store particular meesage for it when it is off-line, if the Pub/Sub is done at certain QoS level (broker configuration).
-These messages will be delivered when this client is conencted again.
+A: Usually an MQTT client receives messages only when it is connected to an EMQ X, if this client is off-line, it will not receive messages.
+But if a client has a fixed ClientID, and it connects to the broker with clean_seesion = false, the broker will store particular message for it when it is off-line, if the Pub/Sub is done at certain QoS level (broker configuration).
+These messages will be delivered when this client is reconnected.

 Off-line message is useful when the connection is not stable, or the application has special requirements on QoS.